angus-mcritchie/blade-boost-directive/README.md

 @endforeach
 ```

-Wrapping the whole component in the `@boost` directive will store the HTML in the cache, then replace the passed variables with the values from the `$post` object and result in Blade only rendering a single component instead of 270.
+Wrapping the whole component in the `@boost` directive will store the HTML in the cache, then replace the passed variables with the values from the `$post` object and result in Blade only rendering **a single component instead of 270** 🚀.

+You could use the `file` cache store and render zero components (after the first request) but you'll need to clear the cache when you make changes to the component.

 ### Large Component Use Case
 Another common use case would be that you're rendering a page with a single components with many smaller other components.